Pretrial Release in Texas

 When a person is arrested in Texas, the court sets a bail amount intended to ensure the defendant returns for all scheduled court appearances.
-How that bail is posted — the bond type — varies depending on the defendant's circumstances, the severity of the charges, and the judge's discretion.
+In Ellis County, the standard pathway to pretrial release is the surety bond — posted by a licensed bail bond company on the defendant's behalf.
+Personal recognizance (PR) bonds are sometimes granted at the judge's discretion for low-risk defendants.
+The vast majority of releases happen through a surety bond.

 24/7 Bail Assistance